Samajwadi Party's Naresh Agrawal joins BJP

 Bachchan's third term in the Upper House comes to an end on April 3.
 Speaking on the development, MP Amar Singh had supported Jaya's candidature over Aggarwal.

 Agrawal was an MLA for seven terms from 1980 to 2012 except 1985 to 1989.
 As an MLA, he represented the Hardoi constituency and is a member of the Samajwadi Party political party.
-Till 1989, he was a member of Indian National Congres.
+Till 1989, he was a member of Indian National Congress.

 He was also Minister of Tourism in Mulayam Singh Yadav Government from 2003 to 2004.
 He was elected to Rajya Sabha in March 2010 and resigned in March 2012.
 He was elected again in 2012 from SP.